Culture, Creativity and Entrepreneurship MA

 Course overview

 Culture and creativity play a fundamental role in the development of individuals, societies, and economies worldwide.
-On this course you will examine the contested concepts of culture and creativity, and examine how policy makers, cultural organisations, and creative entrepreneurs are operating in contemporary cultures and economies on a global scale.
+On this course you'll examine the contested concepts of culture and creativity, and how policy makers, cultural organisations, and creative entrepreneurs are operating in contemporary cultures and economies on a global scale.

-You will work collaboratively on an entrepreneurial project, and you will have an opportunity to gain insight into the business model of local creative and cultural organisations.
+Working collaboratively on an entrepreneurial project, you'll have the opportunity to gain insight into the business models of local creative and cultural organisations.

 Throughout, you will learn from researchers with extensive industry experience and have the freedom to investigate areas of personal and professional interest.

-Rooted in cultural theory and analysis of the contemporary cultural and creative industries, the MA Culture, Creativity and Entrepreneurship is designed for those who have previously studied courses related to cultural studies, social sciences, arts management or creative industries.
+Rooted in cultural theory and analysis of the contemporary cultural and creative industries, the course is designed for those who have previously studied courses related to cultural studies, social sciences, arts management or creative industries.

 Leeds has a thriving cultural scene and is home to large-scale events like Leeds International Film Festival, Light Night, and Transform Festival.
-Alongside this is a range of small scale arts and cultural activity to explore.
+Alongside this is a range of arts and cultural activity to explore.
+From museums and galleries, music venues, theatres and cinemas, fashion, food, crafts, heritage and festivals the city and surrounding West Yorkshire province is rich with institutions and activities.
+Leeds is an exciting environment in which to think about and engage with culture and creativity, providing opportunities for you to put your ideas into practice.

 The School has close links with the Centre for Cultural Value, a national research centre based in the University of Leeds that provides many opportunities for students to become involved in its activities as volunteers.

-Leeds University Library is one of the UK’s major academic research libraries, and has extensive holdings to support your studies including Special Collections offering a huge range of rare books, manuscripts and art.
+In addition to stage@Leeds, Leeds University Library is one of the UK’s major academic research libraries, and has extensive holdings to support your studies including Special Collections offering a huge range of rare books, manuscripts and art.
+You’ll have access to materials relating to Red Ladder, Leeds Playhouse, Phoenix Dance Theatre, and more.

 Course details

-You will study compulsory modules designed to lay the theoretical foundations of the programme.
-You will explore a range of critical approaches designed to help you understand the relationships between culture, creativity, and entrepreneurship.
-You will learn about the cultural industries and how public policy impacts on cultural development.
-You will learn about enterprise and entrepreneurship and acquire the skills needed to develop a feasibility study for an existing or new creative venture or respond to an opportunity presented by a cultural organization.
+You will study compulsory modules designed to lay the theoretical foundations of the programme, exploring a range of critical approaches that will help you understand the relationships between culture, creativity, and entrepreneurship, and how policy has brought these concepts together as the culture and creative industries.
+You will learn about enterprise and entrepreneurship, studying business models relevant to culture and creative organisations, and acquire skills in planning, ideation, team working and management.
+You will develop a feasibility study for a creative venture or respond to an opportunity presented by a cultural or creative organisation, giving you the chance to put theory into practice.

-To help you focus your studies in the areas that suit your interests and career plans, you will also choose optional modules which allow you to specialise in areas such as cultural policy, the relationship between culture and place, management and entrepreneurship in the arts and cultural industries.
+To help you shape your studies in the areas that suit your interests and career plans, you will also choose from optional modules that allow you to specialise in a range of areas taught by experts in their field.
+In a typical year these can include modules on cultural policy, the role of culture in sustainability, arts for health and wellbeing, audience engagement, digital technologies, management and leadership in the arts and cultural industries.

 If you choose to study part-time, you will study over a two-year period and take fewer modules in each year.